naomi-mali/api-retrospective/README.md

 - **Positive Environment**: Retrospective is built on the principles of respect and support.
 Users are encouraged to share meaningful moments and uplift one another, creating a positive online atmosphere.
 - **Reporting and Moderation**: A system is in place for reporting inappropriate content, ensuring that the community guidelines are upheld and that the platform remains a safe space for all users.

-## Purpose
-Retrospective aims to provide a dedicated space for users to celebrate life’s special moments, encouraging reflection and connection through the art of photography.
-This platform is not about sharing every mundane detail but focuses on highlighting the experiences that shape our lives, allowing users to create a lasting legacy of their most treasured memories.

-# Retrospective

 ## Purpose and Strategy
 Retrospective aims to provide a dedicated space for users to celebrate life’s special moments, encouraging reflection and connection through the art of photography.
 This platform focuses on highlighting the experiences that shape our lives rather than sharing every mundane detail, allowing users to create a lasting legacy of their most treasured memories.